Francis I of France

-Early life and Accession
+Early life and accession

 Francis of Orléans was born on 12 September 1494 at the Château de Cognac in the town of Cognac, which at that time lay in the province of Saintonge, a part of the Duchy of Aquitaine.
 Today the town lies in the department of Charente.

 Francis was the only son of Charles of Orléans, Count of Angoulême, and Louise of Savoy, and a great-great-grandson of King Charles V of France.
 His family was not expected to inherit the throne, as his third cousin King Charles VIII was still young at the time of his birth, as was his father's cousin the Duke of Orléans, later King Louis XII.
 However, Charles VIII died childless in 1498 and was succeeded by Louis XII, who himself had no male heir.
 The Salic Law prevented women from inheriting the throne.
 Therefore, the four-year-old Francis (who was already Count of Angoulême after the death of his own father two years earlier) became the heir presumptive to the throne of France in 1498 and was vested with the title of Duke of Valois.

-In 1505, Louis XII, having fallen ill, ordered for his daughter Claude and Francis to be married immediately, but only through an assembly of nobles were the two engaged.
+In 1505, Louis XII, having fallen ill, ordered his daughter Claude and Francis to be married immediately, but only through an assembly of nobles were the two engaged.
 Claude was heir presumptive to the Duchy of Brittany through her mother, Anne of Brittany.
 Following Anne's death, the marriage took place on 18 May 1514.
 On 1 January 1515, Louis died, and Francis inherited the throne.
-He was crowned King of France in the Cathedral of Reims on 25 January 1515, with Claude as his queen consort.
+He was crowned King of France in Reims Cathedral on 25 January 1515, with Claude as his queen consort.